rhardin/golf-scorecard/README.md

 Given this input, your program should produce an individual score for each player and determine the winner of the round.
 Your output should be human readable.

+## How to submit an answer

+Create a branch with your team name and ask us to pull in class.